stheid/tripper/README.rst

 2. Wikipedia - to retrieve the metadata

-Future releases will therefore also come with a scheduler such that the tool can run peridodicly
+Future releases will therefore also come with a scheduler such that the tool can run peridodicly.

+The implementation heavily relies on ffmpeg and youtube-dl (as a python dependency)

 Special thanks to the folkes at `mediathekview`_ for providing an easy to use api.